kubevela/kubevela.github.io/docs/roadmap/2021-12-roadmap.md

 ## Third-party integrations

-1. Integrate with OpenYurt for edge computing.
+1. Provide OpenYurt integration to improve IoT/edge experience.
 2. Integrate with ArgoCD for GitOps.